amataj/generator-jhipster/CONTRIBUTING.md

 To ensure consistency throughout the source code, keep these rules in mind as you are working:

 -   All features or bug fixes **must be tested** by one or more tests.
--   All files must follow the [.editorconfig file](http://editorconfig.org/) located at the root of the JHipster generator project.
+-   All files must follow the [.editorconfig file](http://editorconfig.org/) located at the root of the MSX generator project.
 Please note that generated projects use the same `.editorconfig` file, so that both the generator and the generated projects share the same configuration.
 -   Java files **must be** formatted using Intellij IDEA default code style.
 -   Generators JavaScript files **must follow** the eslint configuration defined at the project root, which is based on [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript).
 -   Any client side feature/change should be done for both Angular and react clients